ATTORNEY FEES IN DISABILITY CASES

 Likewise, you may deduct the amount of your attorney fee at the same prorated level.
 For example, if your SSD attorney received $2500.75 in fees, you could deduct $2500.75 in the current tax year.

-The SSA Social will send you a form called the SSA-1099 for each year you receive benefits.
-Cannon Disability urges you to seek the advice of a tax professional.
+The SSA will send you a form called the SSA-1099 for each year you receive benefits.
+We urge you to seek the advice of a tax professional when you get your benefits.

 CAN YOU GET PAST DUE BENEFITS FROM PRIOR SSD APPLICATIONS?

 The answer is yes.
-You can get past due or back due SSD benefits from prior applications, because SSA law allows a judge to reopen prior applications.
+You can get past due SSD benefits from prior applications, because SSA law allows a judge to reopen prior applications.

 For example, if the SSA reopens your prior application and your onset date is prior to the previous application date, then you might be able to win more past due benefits.